 When recruiting managers are interviewing people for jobs, one of the questions that may be asked is the one above.
 Questions about your career plan are very common in job interviews.
 The managers are not just asking this question for the sake of asking but want to get important information from you about your career growth.

-The recruiters may also be interested to know whether this is your passion job and how long you want to perform the role.
-Due to the high cost of recruiting, they may not want to offer a job to somebody who will quit it after a short time.
-Additionally the question concerning how the job fits may be posted so that recruiters assess whether that is the right role for your, to evaluate how realistic you’re, and to assess how you think.
-This article will explore some questions that may be related to the above question, and how to answer them as follows:
+Additionally, the question concerning how the job fits may be posted so that recruiters assess whether that is the right role for your, evaluate how realistic you’re, and assess how you think.
+This article will explore some questions that may be related to the above question and how to answer them as follows:

 - Where will you be in 15 years from now?